By Brian Hanson, former staff member

-The figure below from the Pew Charitable Trusts illustrates how immigration has slowed or even overcome population decline on the county level across the central United States since 1990.
+The Pew Charitable Trusts illustrates how immigration has slowed or even overcome population decline on the county level across the central United States since 1990.
 Light green indicates that foreign-born population growth has countered native-born loss to slow overall population loss.

 Meanwhile, counties marked in dark green have experienced foreign-born population growth that has overcome native-born losses to create net growth in overall county population.
 Much of this change has taken place in rural counties across the nation’s midsection, stretching from Texas to the Dakotas.

 Coming next: a look at how immigrants bring increased economic growth to the rural communities and states they now call home.
 Population growth + economic growth = a two-fold boost to rural communities.